! Advanced Program Online: Fall 2023 and Spring 2024 enrollment now open

 50+ Unforgettable Summers of RISD Pre-College

-Find out more about RISD Pre-College from those with first-hand experience, including Pre-College alumni, faculty and program administrators.
+Find out more about RISD Pre-College from those with first-hand experience, including Pre-College alumni and instructors.

 Johnny Adimando

-From first-generation college student to Pre-College faculty member, Johnny Adimando shares what it’s like to be part of a community where everyone takes their own creative lead.
+From first-generation college student to Pre-College instructor, Johnny Adimando shares what it’s like to be part of a community where everyone takes their own creative lead.

 Ruihan Lee